 It saddens me that we are now at a price point where technology should be able to transform the lives of millions of people, and free them from the situation they are in now.
 I know a lot of people say that kids are so much more comfortable with technology now, but this really isn't a great thing.
 When I was a kid, you used technology to change your life.
 There wasn't a lot of technology, so it basically boiled down to learning how to use an extremely slow computer to do tasks you'd rather not do, using a VCR to record shows so that you could watch them at a later time, and duplicating cassettes and creating mix-tapes.
-As I grew into young adulthood and started teaching, I saw more and more how kids could use computers to do a lot of that.
+As I grew into young adulthood and started teaching, I saw kids doing exactly that.
 Mix-tapes were replaced by mix-CDs.
-You could manipulate technology to improve your life, and when you were done, you shut if off and called it a day.
+You could manipulate technology to improve your life, and